feac80/RESTful-API/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+	1.- Clone App from repository
+	2.-

 ### Prerequisites

-What things you need to install the software and how to install them
+Since we are using two DB enviroments in firebase, it is required to generate two service accounts and download them into the root directory.

+enviroment variables

 ```
 run npm install
 ```

+##

 ## Running the tests

-1.- Run from the terminal
+1.- Run the npm commant:
 ```
 npm run test
 ```
-and you will notify as follow:
+and you will be notified as follow
 ```
 > adressbook@1.0.0 test C:\Users\Home\Desktop\Test-project
 > SET NODE_ENV=test && node server.js